ThimasOW/smart-mirror-prototype/README.md

 # smart-mirror-prototype
-First prototype of a smart mirror program, written in JavaScript using p5.js and Google's Teachable Machines
+First prototype of a smart mirror program, written in JavaScript using p5.js and ML5

 Link to sketch: https://editor.p5js.org/thimas/sketches/R-peFYlYZ